 What is van insurance?

-Van insurance is a separate type of cover to car insurance, which is tailored to protect your van against the risks of being on the road.
+Van insurance is a separate type of cover to car insurance, and is tailored to protect your van against the risks of being on the road.
 But, just like car insurance, by law you must have at least third-party insurance for your van.